Za3tour420/obdc_test/README.md

 # obdc_test
-Small test code to try out `pyodbc` module
+Small test code to try out `pyodbc` module.

 This code contains basic CRUD functionalites for User class in connection to SQL Server.